 A word that is so widely used and "practiced" by many.
 But, are we really meditating?
 Can one really "do" meditation?

-Meditation is not an escape from stresses or "pain" but rather a state of realization, although it does provide such benefits.
+Meditation is not an escape from stresses or "pain" but rather a state of realization, although it does appear to provide such benefits.
 Meditation once achieved, even for a short moment is absolute, and it goes beyond time, space, conditions & limitations.
 As such, meditation is not really something we can "do" but much more of a situation that happens when the conditions are right at the point of the time.

 The state of meditation is beyond words.
 Meditation can only be experienced.